-Classical studies provides the opportunity to explore the civilizations of ancient Greece and Rome and thus the roots of Western history, literature, and culture.
+Classical Studies provides the opportunity to explore the civilizations of ancient Greece and Rome—the roots of Western history, literature, philosophy, and culture.

-Classical studies is a great complement to other areas of study because a student can emphasize those aspects of classical civilization that relate to his or her primary field of study (e.g. literature, history, language, etc).
+Classical studies complements other areas of study because a student can emphasize those aspects of classical civilization that relate to his or her primary field of study (e.g. literature, history, language, etc).
 In a more general sense, the skills and perspectives one acquires are well suited for those considering graduate school or any kind of post-graduate educational program such as law school or medical school.
 As a result of being interdisciplinary, the classical studies minor encourages students to employ a variety of methodologies in various disciplines while still developing a cohesive body of knowledge relevant to many fields and professions.
-The linguistic component ensures that one has a deeper understanding of language and can thus write, speak, and think more clearly.
+The linguistic component ensures that one has a deeper understanding of language and can write, speak, and think more clearly.
 Furthermore, the fact that a great deal of specialized legal and medical terminology is based on Latin and Greek means that a minor in classical studies is great training for someone considering any kind of legal or medical profession.
+Above all, Classical Studies enriches our lives by helping us understand the source of some of our most important and relevant values, ideas, beliefs, and social structures.

 Escalante Hall 237